skypointcloud/skypoint-colbert/README.md

 ## what's in the repo
 * A LangChain Embedding class - [ColbertEmbedding](langchain/libs/community/langchain_community/embeddings/colbert.py).
 This class runs compute in the local host.
 If CUDA is available, it can take advantage of GPU computes.
 Therefore, the `faiss-gpu` module is required on GPU.
-* Indexing and encoding example to test on GPU.
+* Indexing and encoding examples[example] to test on GPU.

 ## High dimensional embedding
 ColBERT generates a two dimensional matrix of vector, as supposed to an array of float in the common vector that is supported by most vector store.
 Therefore, the LangChain compatible [ColBertEmbedding](langchain/libs/community/langchain_community/embeddings/colbert.py) added a step to transform two dimensional metrics to one dimension array.
 The current implementation offers these strategy: